Arsenal vs Tottenham, Premier League: When is it and how to watch on TV

 Who is the referee?

-In something of a surprise, the north London derby will be refereed by the relatively inexperienced Rob Jones on Sunday as opposed to one of the more familiar names within the officiating ranks.
+In something of a surprise, today’s north London derby will be refereed by the relatively inexperienced Rob Jones as opposed to one of the more familiar names within the officiating ranks.

 Jones has taken charge of 53 Premier League games since joining the rotation of top-level referees in 2019 but has never taken charge of a north London derby before.